netdata/blog/content/posts/agile-team-cmocka-foss.md

 > What's all this fuzziness and swagger about?
 Certainly not warm sweaters and arrogant engineers.
 > [Swagger](https://swagger.io/) is software for documenting developer application programming interfaces (APIs).
 And
-> fuzing is the process of feeding a program invalid or unexpected data to see how it responds.
+> fuzzing is the process of feeding a program invalid or unexpected data to see how it responds.

 We then analysed what happens in the current code when we fuzz the API, and compared it to a Netdata streaming configuration, to check for any relevant differences.
 We set up a [test